-A Non-Disclosure Agreement (NDA), also known as Confidentiality Agreement, is entered between 2 or more parties to preserve and protect the confidential information (such as cost and pricing, projected capital investments, inventory, marketing strategies, customer lists, trade secrets, amongst others) received in the course of transaction, from further disclosure.
+A Non-Disclosure Agreement (NDA), also known as a Confidentiality Agreement, is entered between 2 or more parties to preserve and protect confidential information (such as cost and pricing, projected capital investments, inventory, marketing strategies, customer lists, trade secrets, amongst others) received in the course of the transaction, from further disclosure.

-What are the different types of the Non-Disclosure Agreements?
+What are the different types of Non-Disclosure Agreements?

-There are several types of Non-Disclosure Agreement which one must be aware of before getting one drafted.
+There are several types of Non-Disclosure Agreements that one must be aware of before getting one drafted.
 Those are:

 Unilateral Non-Disclosure Agreement:

-In a Unilateral Non-Disclosure Agreement, the two parties involved – the owner of the knowledge and the party who agrees to not disclose the confidential information.
-This type of agreement is usually seen in a professional set-up between the employer and its employees.
-The employer can make their employees to sign a Non-Disclosure Agreement to safeguard their confidential information related to business.
+In a Unilateral Non-Disclosure Agreement, the two parties are involved – the owner of the knowledge and the party who agrees to not disclose the confidential information.
+This type of agreement is usually seen in a professional setup between the employer and its employees.
+The employer can make their employees sign a Non-Disclosure Agreement to safeguard their confidential information related to business.

 Bilateral Non-Disclosure Agreement: